 |---|---|---|

-Honest read: Octolens starts at $119 a month because it is sold to devtool marketing teams.
-EaseClaw starts at $49, with a $9 seven-day trial on Starter and Pro, because it is sold to founders.
+Honest read: Octolens starts at $159 a month because it is sold to devtool marketing teams.
+EaseClaw starts at $99, with a free seven-day trial on every plan, because it is sold to founders.
 Different buyers, different price.

 If that is your setup, Octolens is genuinely built for it, and we’d rather say so than sell you the wrong tool.